vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Cluster/Set-VCFCluster.md

 ```

 ### Description
-The Set-VCFCluster cmdlet connects to the specified SDDC Manager & expands or compacts a cluster by adding or removing a host(s).
+The Set-VCFCluster cmdlet connects to the specified SDDC Manager and expands or compacts a cluster by adding or removing a host(s).
 A cluster can also be marked for deletion

 ### Examples
 #### Example 1